antononcube/SimplifiedMachineLearningWorkflows-book/R/RStudio-global-2021/presentation/Multi-language-Data-Wrangling-Translations.md

 ## Motivation

+Here are our primary motivation points:

+- Often we have to apply the same data transformation workflows within different programming languages and/or packages.

+- Although the high-level data transformation workflows are the same, it might be time consuming to express those workflows in the logic and syntax of concrete programming languages or packages.

+- It would be nice to have software solutions that speed-up the processes for multi-language expression of data transformation workflows.

-Assume that:
+Further, assume that:

-1. We want to create conversation agents that help Data Science (DS) and ML practitioners to quickly create first, initial versions of different data wrangling workflows for different programming languages and related packages.
+- We want to create conversation agents that help Data Science (DS) and ML practitioners to quickly create first, initial versions of different data wrangling workflows for different programming languages and related packages.

-2. We expect that the initial versions of programming code are tweaked further.
+- We expect that the initial versions of programming code are tweaked further.
 (In order to produce desired outcomes in the application area of interest.)